microsoft/CCF/sphinx/source/logging_lua.rst

 CCF comes with a generic application for running Lua scripts called *luageneric*, implemented in [CCF]/src/apps/luageneric/luageneric.cpp.
 At runtime, *luageneric* dispatches incoming RPCs to Lua scripts stored in the table *APP_SCRIPTS*.
 The initial contents of the table (i.e., at "genesis") are set by a Lua script passed to the *genesisgenerator* via the ``--app-script`` parameter.

-If the key ``__default`` exists in *APP_SCRIPTS*, then *luageneric* forwards all RPCs to the corresponding script.
-Otherwise, it uses an RPC's method name to lookup a handler script from *APP_SCRIPTS*.
+The *luageneric* uses an RPC's method name to lookup a handler script from *APP_SCRIPTS*.
 The script at key ``__environment`` is also special.
 If set, the corresponding script is invoked before any actual handler script to initialize the Lua environment.

 RPC Handler
 ```````````